 Israel's Bank Leumi moves to Q1 profit on reversal of default provision

-JERUSALEM (Reuters) - Bank Leumi, one of Israel’s two largest lenders, reported a steep jump quarterly net profit due to a reversal in credit loss provisions amid an economic rebound from the coronavirus pandemic.
+Bank Leumi (LUMI.TA), one of Israel's two largest lenders, reported a steep jump quarterly net profit due to a reversal in credit loss provisions amid an economic rebound from the coronavirus pandemic.

 Leumi said on Thursday it earned 1.34 billion shekels ($413 million) in the first quarter, above a forecast of 872 million in a Reuters poll of analysts and compared with a 232 million loss a year earlier.